SANTA CLARA COUNTY

 San Mateo County is one of the most affluent counties in the United States.
 Venture capital firms and startup companies are prominent here alongside technology powerhouses Facebook, YouTube, Genentech and Oracle.
 School districts throughout the Peninsula are also some of the very best revealing high rankings in K-12 and continued education.
 And with the influx of employers to this region, even historically unsuccessful real estate markets such as East Palo Alto are discovering new life.

 The unique range of homebuyers and residents typical of the Bay Area are ever present in San Mateo County.
 Homes for sale are often on the higher end, but the convenience makes it worth your while.
 Successful neighbor counties, San Francisco and Silicon Valley, are just a short commute away with Caltrain stations extending through all three regions.
 And endless networking and job opportunities make the county a supportive community to learn, work and grow.
+But what is temporary job?
+Are you also interested about it?

 Find your dream home in San Mateo County: